Knowledge bank

 — Linda Lovelace

-After many years of advocacy work, a government inquiry was launched in 2022, which showed that violence and abuse in pornography production is widespread.
-The inquiry concluded that those who are exploited need support, care, and exit routes—something that has been lacking until now.
+After many years of advocacy work, a government inquiry was launched in 2022 that revealed that violence and abuse in pornography production are widespread.
+The inquiry concluded that those who are exploited need support, care, and exit strategies—something that has been lacking until now.
+Legislation has recently been tightened regarding remote sex buying, meaning that certain forms of digitally ordered sexual acts may now be subject to criminal liability.
+But traditional pornography is still exempt, even though in practice it involves sexual acts performed for compensation in front of a camera.

 Human trafficking